WheteThunger/SpawnModularCar/README.md

 - `/mycar fix` -- Fix your car.
 This repairs it, restores its fuel, and replaces all engine parts.
 - `/mycar fetch` -- Teleport your car to you.
 Uprights if it was flipped.
 Not allowed when the car is on a lift because that can cause issues, unless at least one seat is occupied and the plugin is configured with `CanFetchWhileOccupied: true`.
 - `/mycar destroy` -- Destroy your car, allowing you to spawn a new one.
 - `/mycar autolock` -- Toggles AutoLock.
-While ON, spawning your car or loading a preset will automatically create a new lock and add a matching key to your inventory.
+While ON, spawning your car or loading a preset will automatically create a lock and add a matching key to your inventory.
 Note: This only happens if the car has at least one seating module.
 - `/mycar autofilltankers` -- Toggles AutoFillTankers.
 While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to maximum capacity with fresh water.
 Any salt water in them will be removed.
 - `/mycar help` -- Print a list of available commands and their usage.
 Only shows commands allowed by your permissions.